TiuTalk/cakephp-haml/README.md

 }
 ```

-And now you can use HAML on all your view files, there's no need to change the file extension.
+And now you can use HAML on all your view files with `.haml` extension.

 ### Examples